Oleochemicals

 With carbohydrates being one of the most abundant renewable resources, they can be used for the production of valuable platform materials.
 As an example, fermentation of different sugar monomers can yield furan derivatives or 2,3-butanediol, among others.
 These compounds can be functionalized further to be incorporated into more sustainable materials, including polyesters, polyethers and polyurethanes.

-Working on this topic: Clara Scheelje
+Working on this topic: Celeste Libretti, Clara Scheelje

 Recent publications